 What is cryolipolysis?

 Cryolipolysis, commonly referred to as fat freezing, is a nonsurgical fat reduction procedure that uses cold temperature to reduce fat deposits in certain areas of the body.
 The procedure is designed to reduce localized fat deposits or bulges that do not respond to diet and exercise.
-It is not intended for people who are obese or significantly overweight.
+It is not intended for people with obesity.
 The technique has been patented under the name CoolSculpting™.